sun-xx/smart_cd/README.md

 # smart_cd
-A smart CLI tool quickly lead you to complex paths.
+A smart CLI tool quickly leading you to complex paths.
 **NOTE : Only on windows.**

 ## Installation